youngcharleslucas/Comptia/A_plus_2/A_plus_2.md

 	- It is possible to log out users in this tab
 - Startup: Disable or enable auto-starting applications
 - `taskmgr` can be used to launch the task manager via a run box
+- Ctrl + Shift + Esc

+## Control Panel Options

+Filled with applets
+This covers Windows 10 Control Panel utility

+- Internet Options
+	- Configure default internet browser options
+- Devices and Printers
+	- Add, remove, and administrate printers, scanners, cameras, etc.
+- Programs and Features
+	- Reinstall, uninstall programs and windows features
+- Network and Sharing Center
+	- Check and administer NIC
+- System
+	- Check computer specification, rename computer, join domain or workgroup
+- Windows Defender Firewall
+	- Check and change firewall setting.
+Can open ports.
+- Mail
+	- Add, remove, or repair mailboces.
+Mostly used by Microsoft Outlook.
+- Sound
+	- Use to setup speaker or mic's on a computer
+- User Accounts
+	- Use to change, add, or remove local user accounts
+- Device Manager
+	- Check if devices are functioning correctly.
+Update or rollback drivers.
+- Indexing Options
+	- Check what is being index on a system
+- Administrative Tools
+	- Set of commonly used utilities to manage the system
+- Ease of Access
+	- Make the system easier to use for persons with disabilities
+- File explorer Options
+	- Show hidden files
+	- Hide extensions
+	- General options
+	- View options
+- Power Options
+	- Hibernate
+	- Power Plans
+	- Sleep/suspend
+	- Standby
+	- Choose what closing the lid does
+	- Turn on fast startup
+	- Universl Serial Bus (USB) selective suspend

+**Hibernate** takes everything on the RAM and stores it on the hard drive
+**Sleep Mode** puts the computer in a very low power mode